-The Lynchburg College School of Business and Economics will host a panel discussion, “Bitcoin and Cryptocurrencies — Your Questions Answered,” at 3:30 p.m.
+The University of Lynchburg School of Business and Economics will host a panel discussion, “Bitcoin and Cryptocurrencies — Your Questions Answered,” at 3:30 p.m.
 Monday, February 26, in Room 232 of Elliot and Rosel Schewel Hall.
 The public is invited, admission is free, and refreshments will be provided.

-Two Lynchburg College professors, Elmer Hoeksema and Dr. Michael Schnur, will answer questions about Bitcoin and crypto, or digital, currencies, including: What is Bitcoin?
+Two University of Lynchburg professors, Elmer Hoeksema and Dr. Michael Schnur, will answer questions about Bitcoin and crypto, or digital, currencies, including: What is Bitcoin?
 How does it work?
 Who uses Bitcoin?
 Can I make my own digital currency?
 How long will Bitcoin be around?

 Hoeksema is co-director of Lynchburg’s Graduate Certificate Program in Cybersecurity, which was launched this past fall.
 He was an early investor in Bitcoin and has years of real-world experience in cybersecurity and the intersection of digital technology and commerce.
 He also is involved in developing a recently approved major in information technology with a strong cybersecurity focus.